FEC to pay Josh Hawley campaign $23K to settle lawsuit over denial of public records

-U.S. Sen. Josh Hawley talks to reporters after an amendment vote on the infrastructure bill at the U.S. Capitol on August 4, 2021 in Washington, DC.
+U.S. Sen. Josh Hawley talks to reporters at the U.S. Capitol on Aug.
+4, 2021 in Washington, DC.
 (Drew Angerer/Getty Images).

 The Federal Election Commission has agreed to pay U.S. Sen. Josh Hawley’s campaign $23,500 to settle a lawsuit alleging the agency illegally withheld public documents.